-Day 13: Hoi An - Hanoi
+Day 14: Hoi An - Hanoi

-After breakfast, transfer to Danang and fly 1 hour and 20 minutes to the charming city of Hanoi where you will check into your hotel.
-This afternoon, visit the serene Temple of Literature, Hanoi's first university.
-Then take a cyclo tour of Hanoi's Old Quarter.
-Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.
-Wrap up your ride with an opportunity to taste some traditional egg coffee and feel like a local on your plastic stool!
+After breakfast, transfer to Danang and fly 1 hour and 20 minutes to the charming city of Hanoi.
+This afternoon, visit the serene Temple of Literature, Hanoi's first university, before taking a cyclo tour of Hanoi's Old Quarter.
+Each cyclo (rickshaw) takes one passenger and is operated by a cycle driver behind the carriage.
+Wrap up your ride with an opportunity to taste some 'egg coffee' - a local speciality!